godsoncjek/skyline-tech/README.md

 # skyline-tech
-this repository contains a table that carries the data of students grade, score, personal information
+this repository contains a table which carries the individual information of a student in cohort 20.